pjkingsley/Group_Project_3/README.md

      * Home
      * About
      * Fun
-     * Create recipe 2
-     * Login
+     * Explore
-     * Signup
+     * Create
-3. The user can explore recipes from the homepage.
+3. The user can explore recipes.
 4. About page contains creators story and thier favorite recipes.
 5. User needs to signup and login to submit their recipes.
-6. Users can submit their recipes on create recipe page.
+6. User can submit their recipes on create page.
+7. Fun page offers a surprise to the user everytime they visit the page.

 ## Contributors: ##